 Human Development and Family Science Minor

-Enhance your college experience with this new 15-credit minor!
-Undergraduates at George Mason University now have the option to declare a minor in Human Development & Family Science (HDFS).
+Enhance your college experience with this 15-credit minor!
+Undergraduates at George Mason University have the option to declare a minor in Human Development & Family Science (HDFS).

 This highly relevant and contemporary minor is a 15-credit interdisciplinary program designed especially for students who are interested in how individuals develop and how to improve the quality of life for families and communities.
 You’ll explore the psychological, social, cultural, and biological development of individuals from conception through adulthood and aging, within the contexts of their families, communities, and the broader society.